 Do the following to set up your project:

 - Create the project in the Google API Console if it doesn't already exist.

-- Configure the G Suite Marketplace SDK and other services
+- Configure the G Suite Marketplace SDK.

 Create a new project